Dsolnik/sle-mentoring/iteration4/it4.md

 #Part 3: JS Tools
 1. Do some research on ReactJS, what is the philosophy behind it?
 2. What is a build system?

+#Part 4: Extra Credit (To Come... more research on networks)